vuejs/vuepress/docs/advanced/cookbook/usage-of-client-app-enhance.md

 ```

 ::: warning
-It not recommended to use `addRoute` method to add dynamic routes here, because those routes will **NOT** be pre-rendered in build mode.
+It's not recommended to use `addRoute` method to add dynamic routes here, because those routes will **NOT** be pre-rendered in build mode.

 But you can still do that if you understand the drawback.
 :::